Information and Forms for the Employee

 You can also be invited to lecture, collaborate, conduct research or present at other institutions on an occasional basis.
 However you are not authorized to receive honorarium for these activities.
 You are permitted to receive reimbursement and/or allowances for reasonable living and transportation expenses.

 Valid H-1B status is dependent upon employment.
 There is NO grace period for H-1B who resign their positions or employment is terminated.
 If you resign or are terminated, you must depart the U.S. immediately.
+However, you may be eligible for up to a 60-day discretionary grace period.
+It is not automatic and the rules can be complicated.
+Please consult with ISSS for further information.

 If you resign your position to accept employment elsewhere, the new employer must have an H-1B petition on file for you prior to your last day of employment at K-State.